Yadouzi/DESEncryption_ECE287/README.md

 # Description of design
-The purpose of this project is to use the DE2-115 board to encrypt any 16 character hexdecimal data users put in.
+The purpose of this project is to use the DE2-115 board to encrypt any 16 character hexadecimal data users put in.
 FSM(finite state machine) is created in this project to control inputs, since fsm can be used to control executive flow - each input will be associated to specific transition and state.
-There are two lines of 16 character hexdecimal data for users to put in.
+There are two lines of 16 character hexadecimal data for users to put in.
 The first line is for the data users want to protect.
 The second line is for the keys utilized to help encrypt data.
-16 character hexdecimal is the maximum number of characters for each line.
+16 character hexadecimal is the maximum number of characters for each line.
 Any input after the 16th input will not be recorded.
 You can delete one character or the whole line by clicking "backspace" or "delete" on the keyboard.
 However, once you press "enter," you will no longer be able to change anything in that line.
 Reset switch is used to start over.
 Encrypt/Decrypt switch is used to implement the action of converting between 16 character hexdecimal and encrypted data.
 Users can use a PS2 keyboard to enter numbers 0 through 9 and letters a through f.
 The numbers and letters entered by users will be presented on the LCD display on the DE2 board.
 The encrypted/decrypted version will also be displayed on LCD screen after all inputs are done.

 # Results
 ## Video